NVIDIA-Omniverse/extension-contest/README.md

 [placeholder image]

-Visual Studio Code should automatically open with the project, and you're ready to begin developing your first extension!
+Visual Studio Code should automatically open with your newly created project, and you're ready to begin developing your first extension!
 Navigate to `exts\[your.project.namespace]\your\project\namespace\extension.py` to review the placeholder code and observe the extension window that is now open in Omniverse Code.
 [placeholder image]

 You can also check out our [Spawn a Cube](https://updateme) tutorial for getting up and running within 10 minutes.